Differentially private multivariate medians: Introduction

 \section{Introduction}

 Protecting user privacy is necessary for a safe and fair society.
 In order to protect user privacy, many large institutions, including the United States Census Bureau \citep{Abowd20222020}, Apple \citep{Apple}, and Google \citep{Google}, utilize a strong notion of privacy known as differential privacy.
 Differential privacy is favored because it protects against many adversarial attacks while requiring minimal assumptions on both the data and the adversary \citep{Dwork2017}.
-Generating a differentially private statistic requires a stochastic solution, i.e., one must add calibrated noise to the statistic to ensure privacy \citep{Dwork2006}.
-A key framework for generating differentially private statistics is the exponential mechanism \citep{McSherry2007}.
+It is now well-known that differential privacy is linked to robustness against contamination, see \citep{Dwork2009, Medina2020, 2021Liub} and the references therein.
+Surprisingly, however, multivariate medians have not been systematically studied in the differential privacy literature.
+We study this problem here.
+Note that there are several variants of differential privacy.
+Here, we focus on the setting of pure differential privacy, which is the strictest variant of differential privacy.